 It was 8:30pm when we arrived at the Melaka Sentral Bus Terminal.
 It was dark and the place looked empty already.
 Thankfully there was still one #17 (Green) bus.
 It was probably the last bus of the day.
 There were still a few taxis but I gather they’d be more expensive.
 The bus #17 loops between Melaka Sentral and the city center.
 The ride took approximately 30 minutes (RM1.50 fare).

-We should have dropped off at the Christ Church area but it was so dark that I didn’t noticed going past it.
+We should have dropped off at the Christ Church area but it was so dark that I didn’t notice going past it.
 I had a feeling we were already straying too far off, so we decided to get down especially after seeing the comforting sight of a well lighted McDonalds joint.
 It was in front of a big mall called Mahokta Parade.
 While eating dinner, I had some last minute research on places to stay in Melaka thanks to the free WiFi.

 We got on a taxi and told the driver to take us to Discovery Cafe.
 The driver, like a lot of people in this former British-colony, spoke “good” English.
 I requested to have the taxi meter turned on.
 Apparently, taxi units in Melaka don’t have meters installed.
 He gave us a contracted rate.
 I forgot how much it was but we agreed to it since it wasn’t awfully expensive.